pkdone/sharded-mongodb-docker/README.md

 # Example MongoDB Sharded Cluster Deployment In Docker Containers

 A project requiring a single command to build and run a MongoDB Sharded Cluster in a local workstation with each MongoDB component (_Mongod_, _Mongos_) running in a separate Docker container.
-Uses a [Docker](https://docs.docker.com/) [Compose](https://docs.docker.com/compose/overview/) project to launch the [sharded MongoDB cluster](https://docs.mongodb.com/manual/sharding/) containerised deployment.

-The deployment topology consists of 11 separate containers for :
+Uses a [Docker](https://docs.docker.com/) [Compose](https://docs.docker.com/compose/overview/) project to launch the [sharded MongoDB cluster](https://docs.mongodb.com/manual/sharding/) containerised deployment consisting of 11 separate containers for:

   * 6 _Mongod_ processes for the 2 shard replica sets
   * 3 _Mongod_ processes the _configdb_ replica set
   * 2 _Mongos_ processes